viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 ## Configure a Navigation service

-Now, add the navigation service so that your wheeled base can navigate between waypoints and avoid obstacles.
+Add the navigation service so that your wheeled base can navigate between waypoints and avoid obstacles.
 To add the navigation service to your robot, do the following:

 1. On your robot's **Config** page, navigate to the **Services** tab.